 Or you need an effective marketing strategy in the restaurant and food business?
 Check out this list: WordPress Restaurant Theme…

 Menus are very important for websites.
 For most websites around, you can see the menus on the top of the screen which mostly has pages “About”, “Contact Us”, “Services” etc. You can choose any page you’d like to put in your blog.
 The positioning or placement of the menu would be dependent on the theme was chosen.
 Tips for a good menu: it should be intuitive, concise, and a representation of what your site has to offer.

 Background usually comes in plain colors.
 Keep it simple.

 Adding new Plugins such as social sharing enables you to share content all across different social sites and spread the word out that your blog is great.
 Other plugins can be for security, maintaining a portfolio for images, or contact forms.

 Next, you need to install some useful plugins for WordPress.
-Plugins are tools which provide additional functionality to your application.
+Plugins are tools that provide additional functionality to your application.

 Plugins are ways to extend and add to the functionality that already exists in WordPress.